-- Employees shall not use free or paid web hosting services (e.g., GoDaddy, Weebly, etc.) for conducting School District-related business. - Teachers shall contact the School District's webmaster to request creating websites for School District business. - Alleged violations of this policy shall be reported to the employee's site administrator/ supervisor for review and determination of an investigation. - Depending upon the circumstances of the allegations, the investigation may be handled at the worksite by the administrator/ supervisor, or the matter may be assigned to School District investigation through the Department of Human Resources. - Violations of this policy may result in employee discipline up to and including termination.
+- Employees shall communicate with individual students only with prior parental consent. - Employees shall only use School District-approved communications technology, hardware, and software applications to send communications to students that shall be archived in order to comply with state law. - Employees shall not use personal cellular telephones or any other personal communication devices or related technology to communicate with students in any way, including but not limited to, texting and instant messaging. - Alleged violations of this policy shall be reported to the employee's site administrator/ supervisor for review and determination of an investigation. - Depending upon the circumstances of the allegations, the investigation may be handled at the worksite by the administrator/ supervisor, or the matter may be assigned to School District investigation through the Department of Human Resources. - Violations of this policy may result in employee discipline up to and including termination.
 In addition, certified educators may receive sanctions against the educator's state-issued certificate. - The "Resources" subsection includes quick links to specific tools that provide immediate support and deeper understanding for employees related to this Employee Orientation topic.